colcon/colcon.readthedocs.org/user/overriding-packages.rst

 ``foo`` has a library depending on both the mentioned library in ``baz`` and in ``bar``.

 When ``foo`` is used there are two definitions for symbols from ``bar``: the ones from the underlay version of ``bar`` via ``baz``, and the one from the overlay version of ``bar``.
-At runtime, the implmementations from the underlay version may be used.
+At runtime, the implementations from the underlay version may be used.

 When it can happen
 ++++++++++++++++++